datachefs/creative-dataviz/pages/overview.md

 - Select 2-3 grassroots-oriented nonprofits who are interested in experimenting and who are willing to set realistic expectations.
 At least 2 of these grassroots groups should have multiple chapters, ideally in several states, so they provide an opportunity to explore what it would take to build creative DataViz at scale.
 - Work with each of these grassroots groups to iteratively develop 1 or 2 concepts for a creative DataViz, ideally one that can be used by multiple chapters/organizations
 - Drawing on networks of graphic designers and developers, recruit 2 teams of volunteers:
-  - A team to work with the pilot groups
+  - A team to work with the pilot  grassroots groups to iteratively develop the creative  DataViz
   - A team to play with several JavaScript graphic libraries and create a set of examples that can be used both to help grassroots groups understand what's possible and to get a better feel of what's easy and hard to do
-- After several months, reflect on what we've learned and figure out next steps
+- After several months, reflect on what we've learned and figure out next steps, such as what infrastructure would be needed (e.g., training materials & cheat sheets)